datastax/dsbulk/manual/settings.md

 For counting, the statement must be a `SELECT` statement that contains only the table's partition key.
 The statement can optionally contain a token range restriction clause of the form: `token(...) > :start and token(...) <= :end`.

 Statements can use both positional and named bound variables.
 Positional variables will be named after their corresponding column in the destination table.
 Named bound variables usually have names matching those of the columns in the destination table, but this is not a strict requirement; it is, however, required that their names match those of fields specified in the mapping.

+When loading and unloading graph data, the query must be provided in plain CQL; Gremlin queries are not supported.

 Note: The query is parsed to discover which bound variables are present, and to map the variables correctly to fields.